-- What makes it interesting for showing to the AIVR attendants?
+- What makes it interesting for showing to AIVR attendants?

-- It is recommended that the submitted files reflect the answers to these questions.
+It is recommended that the submitted files reflect the answers to these questions.
 Notice that these criteria are not exclusive.
-We aim at having a manifold and interesting demo session addressing all kinds of multimedia related issues.
-Thus, work that lacks in novelty, but demonstrates important aspects about multimedia is also welcome, as are initial implementations of preliminary but innovative, new ideas.
+We aim at having a manifold and interesting demo session addressing all kinds of aspects with regards to AI, VR, and AR.
+Thus, work that lacks novelty, but demonstrates important aspects about these domains is also welcome, as are initial implementations of preliminary but innovative, new ideas.

 Paper Submission System: Please submit your demo to AIVR via EasyChair (Select "Video paper track" for your submission)